Defining the role of GATA2 in lymphatic vascular development as a means to understanding how GATA2 mutations predispose to human lymphoedema

 What we aim to achieve

-What are the next steps and milestones for your research?
+Our next steps and milestones

 Cancer Council SA's funding has been vital to progress our research and enabled us to gain new insight to the role played by the GATA2 gene in lymphatic vessels.
 As a result of CCSA funding we have been able to progress our work to the stage where it was awarded competitive grant funding from the NHMRC.